NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 only on processing data using the linear camera model.
 For more detail on RPC camera models we refer as before to :numref:`rpc`.

-Our implementation of the linear camera model only models the geometry of the imaging hardware itself and velocity aberration.
-We do not currently model refraction due to light bending in Earth’s atmosphere.
+Our implementation of the linear camera model accounts for the sensor geometry, velocity aberration and atmospheric refraction.
-It is our understanding that this could represent misplacement of points up to a meter for some images.
+These corrections will shift point locations by over a meter for some images.
 However this is still smaller error than the error from measurement of the spacecraft’s position and orientation.
 The latter can be corrected using bundle adjustment, ideally used with ground control points (:numref:`bundle_adjust`).